Stebi-Lab/DL_Project_2023/README.md

 # Effect of ESG Company data on the long term Market prospects of Companies.

-As a framework to evaluate companies’ sustainability performance, ESG(Environmental, Social and Governance) is getting increasing attentions worldwide.
-In this study, we have investigated the application of both deep learning and non deep-learning method to find the correspondence between ESG data and stock price of listed companies taking into account the long-term influence of ESG data.
-We firstly identified the existing problem which could be solved with the help of deep learning technics based on literature review and preliminary analysis.
-Then relevant data from public source including ESG performance data and stock price data of a group of enterprise were collected to build the dataset fit for further analysis.
-An architecture to simplify the learning of sequential data was proposed and two types of models, one non-deep-learning method and one deep learning method, were established.
-Finally, we compared the results of the two methods and found that 1) the LSTM method could effectively higher capacity to accommodate ESG data
+As a framework to evaluate sustainability perfor- mance of companies, ESG(Environmental, Social and Governance) is getting increasing attentions worldwide.
+In this study, we have investigated the application of both deep learning and non- deep-learning method to find the correspondence between ESG data and stock price of listed compa- nies considering the long-term influence of ESG data.
+Relevant data from public source including
-2) LSTM method considering ESG data provided better prediction resul
+ESG performance data and stock price data of a group of complies were collected to build the dataset.
+An architecture to simplify the learning of sequential data was proposed.
+Normal regression and LSTM models were trained to predict stock price with/without considering ESG features.
+The result of the study indicate that i) LSTM outper- form non-DL model and ii) when using LSTM, the learning considering ESG data could provide better prediction than that without ESG data.

 # Reproduction of Results: